1. Call Animal Control DAILY - refer to list of animal control offices below

 For more details on how these factors may have influenced your pet’s behavior, check out Recovery Tips: Lost Dog Behavior and Recovery Tips: Lost Cat Behavior.

 The organization also developed a method of predicting lost cat behavior based on the temperament of an individual cat.
 For example, gregarious cats (the kind that run to the door to greet a stranger) might initially hide once they find themselves outdoors, but then they will most likely travel.
 Keep looking!

 Remember, pets can be amazingly resilient and resourceful, so don’t stop looking: We have heard stories of pets being found long after their disappearance.
 If your pet is frightened, he/she may find a safe place to hide and stay there for several days before venturing out.
 In addition, it’s quite common for people to pick up pets and assume that they are strays rather than lost pets.
 Make sure you are not only posting “lost pet” flyers, but also checking any “found” or “for adoption” flyers you come across.

 © 2012, Best Friends Animal Society.
 This material belongs to Best Friends Animal Society.

-Doodlebug is a handsome, long-haired male who is about 7 weeks old.
-He loves children and adults and gets along great with other cats.
-He would love so much to be in a real home for the holidays.
-If you are interested in Doodlebug, please click on the link below.
+Ozzy is a male gray tiger cat who is about 6 months old.
+He is very affectionate and likes to walk with people.
+He was brought to CARA after being found in a car engine.
+If you are interested in Ozzy, please click on the link below.

 960 N. Flag Chapel Rd., Jackson, MS 39209